TeoBouvard/nephelae/README.md

 Not yet implemented because of mapping interface still missing.
 Will be used to display macro informations about the cloud being explored.

-**Commands**

-Not yet implemented.
-Will be used to have an overview of the fleet's state and give high-level orders to the fleet.
+**Fleet**

+Displays current state of the fleet, with tasks assigned to each UAV.
+In the future, you will be able to assign task via the controller.

 ---